Martenz/local_cgi_rest/README.md

 If you install this form a git clone to a fresh cloud9 vm, do also step 0 otherwise jsut check to have already python 2.7x + psycopg2 module installed.

+To clone to Cloud9 workspace directly see https://docs.c9.io/docs/setting-up-github-workspace

 ------------------
 How To Setup and Run
 ------------------